Paul-Chang/madPocket/README.md

 0. Install Xcode from Apple Store. (at least 7.0)
 1. Unzip "adr'sPokemonGo.zip" and get the "pokemongo.app" that I build.
-2. Sign "pokemongo.app" with your signature (Using [iResign](https://github.com/maciekish/iReSign), (iOS App Signer)[https://dantheman827.github.io/ios-app-signer/], etc.) and you will get a ipa file.
+2. Sign "pokemongo.app" with your signature (Using [iResign](https://github.com/maciekish/iReSign), [iOS App Signer](https://dantheman827.github.io/ios-app-signer/), etc.) and you will get a ipa file.
 3. Install your ipa file with iTune or XCode.
 4. Have fun!